yashpal2104/plugin-modernizer-tool/README.md

 - `--recipe AddPluginsBom,`: Specifies the recipe to apply.

 This command will run the Plugin Modernizer Tool inside the Docker container using the specified environment variables and plugin file.

+## Running with GitPod

+You can try this tool directly in your browser if you have a GitPod account connected to GitHub.
+If you already have the [GitPod extension](https://www.gitpod.io/docs/configure/user-settings/browser-extension) installed in your browser, you can open a workspace for this project by clicking the big green "Open" button next to "Code."
+If you haven’t installed the GitPod extension yet, you can access a workspace by clicking [this link](https://gitpod.io/?autostart=true#https://github.com/jenkins-infra/plugin-modernizer-tool).

+Please note that the Plugin Modernizer Tool has not yet been installed in the workspace as a standalone binary.
+However, you can still use it by running the following command:
+`java -jar plugin-modernizer-cli/target/jenkins-plugin-modernizer-999999-SNAPSHOT.jar [...]`

 ## Reproducibility